Hiring a car and driving around Poland is the best way to travel independently.

 Seat belts are compulsory in both the front and back seats, and children under the age of 10 are prohibited from riding in the front seat.

-Use of cellular phones while driving is prohibited, except for "hands-free" models.
-The fine for violating laws against the use of mobile phone while driving is significant.
+Use of phones while driving is prohibited, unless you are connected to the car via bluetooth and are not using your hands to operate the phone.
+Fines for violating laws against the use of mobile phones while driving are significant.
 If you need to use your mobile phone while on the road, stop your car in a designated parking area and make your call.

 Should you unfortunately breakdown or end up in a traffic incident, call 112.
 This service is available across Europe, with English speaking operators who will put you in touch with emergency services in Poland, if your Polish speaking skills are a bit rusty.